0x218/Go/apiServer/readme.md

 #### Usage:
 ---
 a.
-Double click the apiServer (execuable)  - or use ```go run apiServer.go``` to run from the source code.
+Double click the apiServer (execuable)  - or use ```go run apiServer.go``` to run from the source code.<br>
 b.
-Open your browser and navigate to http://localhost:8080/
+Open your browser and navigate to http://localhost:8080/<br>
 c.
-Open Postman and follow the "API Testing Documentation"
+Open Postman and follow the "API Testing Documentation"<br>